AvinashKumar3000/react-mini-project/class-board/react-written-notes/react-part-02.md

     function ComponentName({ count, name })

+### CHILD TO PARENT

-- passing values up to parent component using function
+- passing values up to parent component using function ( call back function )

 # how to get inputvalue from input tag